 Digital Music BA (Hons)

-Modern technology has opened up new approaches to production and new definitions of the producer.
-This programme is for the DIY musician who makes music on digital platforms.
-It is for those who want to explore the impact of digital technology on music production and become more successful producers.
+Modern technology has created new approaches to production and new definitions of the producer.
+This is a course designed for musicians and DJs who make music on digital platforms.
+It's for those who want to explore the impact of digital technology and become successful producers in electronic genres.
+It's for those who want to create, market and sell digital music products.

 - UCAS Code – J933